 Just sometimes our managing agents will find they are getting paid to bump across a grouse moor on an Argocat on a sunny late summer morning.
 It's a dirty job but someone has to do it, and working alongside estate managers and gamekeepers we are responsible for tens of thousands of acres of land used for shooting, stalking and fishing.
 Some are run on a for-profit basis and some are there simply because the owner loves shooting or fishing or stalking (often all three).
 On some of the land sport is its primary function, elsewhere it also supports such activities as sheep farming or forestry.

 Working closely alongside keepers, ghillies, stalkers and their teams, we advise on everything to do with running a successful shoot, stalking estate or river beat.
-Raising young birds, maintenance of habitats, planting of game crops and woodland cover, maintenance of fencing, river banks, gates, butts, hides, seats and vehicles, as well as planning for the season.
+We can also manage the raising of young birds, maintenance of habitats, planting of game crops and woodland cover, maintenance of fencing, river banks, gates, butts, hides, seats and vehicles, as well as planning for the season.

 Our agents can also help with hiring and training new staff on sporting estates.